 “I just could not believe what I was seeing…

 We came over the ridge – down through the mist – and there it was – Te Kooti’s citadel Pa of Ngatapa.

 This story covers graphic details of the siege of Ngatapa and the dates of this activity must be taken into account, as this all occurred in less than a 3 month period.

-25th November 1868, over 200 Ngati-Porou men under the Ngati-Porou Leader, Major Ropata Wahawaha (NZC) and Hotene Porourangi and 170 Wairoa Maori under Lieutenant Preece, started in pursuit of Te Kooti from Te Reinga Falls inland from Wairoa.
+On the 25th November 1868, over 200 Ngati-porou men under the Ngati-Porou leader, Major Ropata Wahawaha (NZC) and Hotene Porourangi and 170 Wairoa Maori under Lieutenant Preece, started in pursuit of Te Kooti from Te Reinga Falls inland from Wairoa.

-On 3rd December 1868, Ngāti Kahungunu from Wairoa and Ngāti Porou discovered Te Kooti just above Rere Falls and drove them back from the Makaretu Rifle positions back to Te Karetu Pā, which is up Rere Farm Settlement Road which we pass later.
+On 3rd December 1868, Ngāti Kahungunu from Wairoa and Ngāti Porou discovered Te Kooti’s Hauhau force just above Rere Falls and drove them back from the Makaretu Rifle positions to Te Karetu Pā, which is up Rere Farm Settlement Road which we pass later.